Covid-19: Imam in Kaduna loses position for complying with social distancing order

 This move, however, cost him his position as the Imam of the Gumi Abubakar Juma’t mosque.

-Meanwhile, our correspondent who monitored the event tried to reach the leader of Jama’atu Izalatul Bidi’a Wa Iqamatussunah JIBWIS Zaria, Malam Sani Yakubu who announced, shortly after the Isha’i prayers, the replacement of Sheik Malam Abubakar Sarkin Aminu the Imam Khamsu-Salawat of Abubakar Gumi Juma’at Mosque, Lowcost, Zaria-Kaduna, for complying Kaduna State Government’s order on social distancing, but was unreachable after several attempts before going to press.
+Meanwhile, our correspondent who monitored the event tried to reach the leader of Jama’atu Izalatul Bidi’a Wa Iqamatussunah JIBWIS Zaria, Malam Sani Yakubu who announced, shortly after the Isha’i prayers, the replacement of the Imam, he was unreachable after several attempts before going to press.

-Recall that Vanguard had earlier reported how the Lagos state government sealed up the agate central mosque for flouting its order on social distancing and fined the leadership of the mosque.
-Earlier in the week, vanguard reported how Gov. Elrufai has threatened to extend the curfew owing to several people flouting the order.
+Recall that Vanguard had earlier reported how the Lagos state government sealed the Agege Central Mosque for flouting its order on social distancing and fined the leadership of the mosque.
+Earlier in the week, Vanguard reported how Gov. Elrufai has threatened to extend the curfew owing to several people flouting the order.

 The social distancing becomes necessary in the wake of the raging coronavirus pandemic ravaging the entire world.
-Health experts around the world have suggested social distancing as a precautionary measure to check and containerize the spread of the novel coronavirus pandemic.
+Health experts around the world have suggested social distancing as a precautionary measure to check and prevent the spread of the novel coronavirus (COVID-19) pandemic.